1.14m candidates sat for UTME in 4 days – JAMB - Nigeria Today

 The Joint Admissions and Matriculation Board (JAMB) has conducted Computer Based Test (CBT) for 1,144,198 candidates since the test began on Saturday.

-JAMB’s Head of Information and Media, Fabian Benjamin, told the News Agency of Nigeria (NAN) on Wednesday in Abuja that results were being released within 24 hours of completion of the test.
+JAMB’s Head of Information and Media, Dr Fabian Benjamin, told newsmen on Wednesday in Abuja that results were being released within 24 hours of completion of the test.

+CBT is the mode JAMB is conducting its Unified Tertiary Matriculation Examination (UTME).

 Benjamin advised candidates to check their results in their electronic mail boxes or JAMB portal.